Three colored safes with a key lying in front of them symbolizing alternatives for Keycloak

 Are there any drawbacks to using Keycloak?

 While Keycloak is a popular open-source library for Identity and Access Management, it does come with certain drawbacks that users should be aware of.
 One of the main limitations is that Keycloak does not offer any cloud service or managed services.
 This means that users are responsible for setting up and maintaining their own infrastructure.
-The managers responsible for such se-up often report of a very manual and complicated deployment process.
+The managers responsible for the setup often report a very manual and complicated setup process that requires a lot of expertise.

-Another drawback is the lack of official support for Keycloak software.
-As an open-source project, it relies on community support, which may not always be readily available or timely.
-Users may have to rely on forums or online communities for help and assistance.
-Professional support from specialized consultancies is costly and potentially difficult to get if needed in an emergency case.
+Another drawback is the lack of official customer support for Keycloak software.
+As typical with open-source projects, users must rely on community support, which may not always be readily available or timely.
+Forums or online communities may offer some help and assistance.
+Professional support from specialized consultancies, however, is costly and potentially difficult to get if needed in an emergency case.

 Keycloak is primarily designed as an authentication and authorization solution, which means that its feature set may be limited compared to more comprehensive identity management platforms.
 Users looking for advanced features such as customization, true multi-tenancy, or reliable zero-downtime deployments may find Keycloak itself lacking (e.g. Magic Links) in these areas.
 Some of this additional functionality may be made available by using third-party add-ons.
-Yet their integration demands patience as the user has to try them out in their own set-up until they are properly working.
-In particular, branding your own Keycloak solution with logos, texts, colors, language, and other customizations, or setting up rule sets and access rights for groups, special B2B scenarios, are hardly straightforward.
+Yet their integration demands patience and can require significant development work as the user has to try them out in their own environment until they are properly working.
+In particular, branding one’s own Keycloak solution with logos, texts, colors, language, and other customizations, or setting up rule sets and access rights for groups, special B2B scenarios, is hardly straightforward.

-What's more, scalability can be a concern with Keycloak.
-While it can handle small to medium-sized deployments effectively, larger-scale implementations (e.g., a couple of hundreds of realms) or directories may require additional configuration and optimization, may lead to a resource hungry environment at slow speed, or do not work out at all.
-Furthermore, multi-tenancy in a B2B environment does not exist and can only be somehow achieved by utilizing work-arounds with independent realms (directories/branches).
+What’s more, scalability can be a concern with Keycloak.
+While it can handle small to medium-sized deployments effectively, larger-scale implementations (e.g., a couple of hundreds of realms) or directories may require additional configuration and optimization, may lead to a resource hungry environment and slow speed, or do not work at all.
+Furthermore, multi-tenancy in a B2B environment does not exist and can only be achieved to some extend by utilizing workarounds with independent realms (directories/branches).

 It’s important to consider these drawbacks when evaluating whether Keycloak is the right solution for your specific needs.
 While it offers flexibility and customization options as an open-source library, users should carefully assess their requirements and consider alternative solutions if they require cloud services, managed services, extensive support, future-proof scalability, or a broader range of features.